 Our most recent accomplishments include:

-October 2010 – Assemblyman Gary Chiusano introduced Bill AJR63 which would officially designate The Growing Stage as the Children’s Theatre of New Jersey.
-Since that time Assemblymen Bucco and Di Maio joined the bill as primary sponsors.
-State Senators Bucco and Oroho presented a similar Bill SJR68 that was passed first through the State Government, Wagering, Tourism & Historic Preservation Committee and then received unanimous support on the Senate floor with a 37-0 vote in favor in June 2011.
-Bill AJR63 now awaits review from the Tourism & the Arts committee before going to the Assembly floor.
+2010 – State Senators Bucco and Oroho presented a Bill SJR68 that was passed first through the State Government, Wagering, Tourism & Historic Preservation Committee and then received unanimous support on the Senate floor with a 37-0 vote in favor in June 2011 officially designating The Growing Stage as the Children’s Theatre of New Jersey.

-September 2012 – The completion of the Palace Theatre’s front façade restoration was celebrated at a ribbon-cutting ceremony prior to the 31st season opening night presentation of Peter Pan.
-This was the final major capital project in a 17-year, $2 million restoration effort.
+2012 – The completion of the Palace Theatre’s front façade restoration was celebrated at a ribbon-cutting ceremony prior to the 31st season opening night presentation of Peter Pan.

 The following highlights the significant accomplishments in The Growing Stage’s past three seasons 2013 – 2016:

 - In 2013 The Growing Stage received our 1st $10,000 grant from The Shubert Foundation in support of general operations.
 The Shubert Foundation is the nation’s largest private foundation dedicated to unrestricted funding of not-for-profit, professional performing arts.
 This was our 1st national award and have continued to be funded by them each season since.

 - On October 10, 2013 received the Building Construction Award from Preservation New Jersey for the completion of Phase II of the front facade of The Growing Stage’s home – the Palace Theatre.